Life Energy Beliefs

 Spiritus sanctus see Holy Spirit.

 Spiritus vitae see archaeus.

 Spiritus vitalis (vital spirit) is Latin for the Greek concept pneuma zotikon.
-See pneuma.

 SSR see seichim.